DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 ![Data Source Manager menu with Vector selected](image-1.png)

 3. The protected areas Shapefile layer is shown in the main menu.
 Add external layers by selecting the Data Source Manager toolbar button again.
-These external layers can added for review and to provide additional context.
+These external layers can be added for review and to provide additional context.

 ![Protected area map with one layer](image-2.png)